arwes/arwes/docs/animation/animation-system.md

 ![Animation System Flow](./animation-system-flow.png)

 - By default a node is animated.
-If a node is not animated, its descendant nodes will not be animated.
 - A node is added to the system as `exited` if animation is enabled.
 If it is a root and activated, or its direct parent is `entered`, it should start `entering`.
 Otherwise it stays as `exited`.